Tranzakt/Visual-Laravel/README.md

 and obviously the short-term road-map is the current focus.

-We envisage having a single development technology stack (current thinking that it will be a Filament-based solution) but supporting multiple runtime front-end stacks (initially just Livewire, but later Blade, Filament, Intertia/Vue, Inertia/Splade), multiple UI libraries (initially Tailwind, but later bootstrap etc.) and multiple front-end environments (initially only Laravel, but later through API calls from e.g. Joomla/Wordpress etc.).
+We envisage having a single development technology stack (current thinking that it will be a Filament-based solution) but supporting multiple runtime front-end stacks (initially just Filament, but later Livewire (native), Blade, Filament, Intertia/Vue, Inertia/Splade), multiple UI libraries (initially Tailwind, but later bootstrap etc.) and multiple front-end environments (initially only Laravel, but later through API calls from e.g. Joomla/Wordpress etc.).

+(Note: The purpose of supporting multiple environments is to facilitate co-existence with existing sites by supporting the technology base already used by these sites.
+The difficulty with supporting multiple environments is needing to either:

+1. limit functionality to the lowest common denominator; or
+2. make the full power of each environment available where components exist and have gaps where they don't.

+At this early stage it remains to be determined which approach we will follow.

-We envisage having Git integration, so that saved versions can be committed to Git.
+We envisage having Git integration, so that saved versions can be committed to Git, and then automation can be used to deploy releases into test, staging or production environments.

 Once the Laravel basics are in place, we can also start to take advantage of all the existing PHP/Laravel/Javascript package ecosystem, building additional Visual Laravel plugins around these existing packages.